Aztek1337/password_gen/README.md

 # password_gen

-A very simple password generator I made to practice Python.
+A very simple CLI password generator I made to practice Python.

 ## Usage:
 Run in terminal with argument.